-In a vocal, these low frequencies are usually mostly ambient room noise, electronic hum, and the sound of the singer’s proximity to the mic on plosives—"p" and "b" sounds, which will even happen if you use a pop filter.
-You likely won’t miss the sound of all those unnecessary low frequencies or even hear a huge shift, but this lightens things up and removes unnecessary energy from the vocal.
+In a vocal, these low frequencies are usually mostly ambient room noise, electronic hum, and the sound of the singer’s proximity to the mic on plosives ("p" and "b" sounds), which will even happen if you use a pop filter.
+You likely won’t miss the sound of those unnecessary low frequencies or even hear a huge shift, but this lightens things up and removes unnecessary energy from the vocal.

-This unnecessary energy can actually also cause us issues later in the effects chain.
-If we kept this low-end content in the vocal and ran it into a compressor, the signal would have more level and cross the threshold at a lower level than it would without this low end.
-The compressor would therefore be reacting to audio content that we don’t actually want in the final vocal, and not compressing the vocal like we’d want it to do.
+This unnecessary energy can also cause issues later on in the effects chain.
+If we kept this low end content in the vocal and ran it into a compressor, the signal would cross the threshold at a lower level than it would without this low end.
+The compressor would therefore be reacting to audio content that we don’t actually want in the final vocal, and not compressing the vocal like we’d want it to.

-The next step is to brighten up the high end with a high-shelf filter.
-Everyone’s voice has a differing amount of brightness and you’ll have to make an informed decision about what’s right for the vocal you’re working on.
+The next step is to brighten the high end with a high shelf filter.
+Everyone’s voice has a different amount of brightness and you’ll have to make an informed decision about what’s right for the vocal you’re working on.
 People who have airy, breathy vocals might not need much of a boost at all, while others with a rounder, darker tone might require a significant boost.